Table of Contents

 - Mixtures of different types of NSCLC also are seen.

-Other types of cancers can arise in the lung; these types are much less common than NSCLC and SCLC and together comprise only 5% to 10% of lung cancers:
+Other types of cancers can arise in the lung; these types are much less common than NSCLC and SCLC and together comprise only 5%-10% of lung cancers:

 - Bronchial carcinoids account for up to 5% of lung cancers.
 These tumors are sometimes referred to as lung neuroendocrine tumors.
-They are generally small (3 cm to 4 cm or less) when diagnosed and occur most commonly in people under 40 years of age.
+They are generally small (3 cm-4 cm or less) when diagnosed and occur most commonly in people under 40 years of age.
 Unrelated to cigarette smoking, carcinoid tumors can metastasize, and a small proportion of these tumors secrete hormone-like substances that may cause specific symptoms related to the hormone being produced.
 Carcinoids generally grow and spread more slowly than bronchogenic cancers, and many are detected early enough to be amenable to surgical resection.

 - Cancers of supporting lung tissue such as smooth muscle, blood vessels, or cells involved in the immune response can rarely occur in the lung.